-9 Politically Influential Singer-songwriters from Europe under Communism
+9 Politically Influential Singer-Songwriters from Europe under Communism

 Poets with guitars in their hands singing their own politically loaded songs in shabby flats for small crowds of their compatriots...
 The bards, as they are called here, are a key cultural phenomenon of 20th-century Eastern Europe.

-Despite being censored and intimidated by the Communist state, the bards wielded tremendous moral influence in their home countries.
+Despite being censored and intimidated by the communist state, the bards wielded tremendous moral influence in their home countries.
 In some cases, their following stretched beyond the borders of countries, languages and cultures.
 People across the whole Soviet Bloc massively recorded and copied their songs, finding comfort and hope in the Aesopian language of their lyrics, as well as practical hints on how to preserve one's dignity in inhumane times.
-Here’s our selection of the greatest Eastern European bards who led the way to freedom under Communism.
+Here’s our selection of the greatest Eastern European bards who led the way to freedom under communism.

 1. Alexander Galich

-Not as famous as the other great Russian bards, Alexander Galich was arguably the most bold of them all – or perhaps just the least lucky.
+Although not as famous as the other great Russian bards, Alexander Galich was arguably the most bold of them all – or perhaps just the least lucky.
 Galich, a successful screenwriter and playwright who only composed songs in his spare time, was the first artist to speak openly about the Stalinist prisoners who were now – after 1956 – leaving the Gulag camps.
 But he would soon pay the price.

 Galich's successful career came to an abrupt end after a member of the Politburo overheard some of his anti-Soviet songs playing from a tape recorder at his daughter's wedding.
-After a couple of years of constant persecution, Galich was forced to emigrate to western Europe.
+After a couple of years of constant persecution, Galich was forced to emigrate to Western Europe.
 He died in Paris in 1977.

 Compared to Okudzhava or Vysotski (who even sounds a bit like him), Galich's songs may seem more embedded in the specific historical events of the Soviet Union and thus less universal in meaning.
 Still, he could be considered the first bard – the others were following in his footsteps.